- 30 Year Wet Rot Treatment Guarantee

 Have you noticed any signs of wet rot damage within your property?
 If so, this page will provide all the needed information about wet rot causes, potential threats and ways on how to get rid of this timber destroying problem.

 This damp caused problem can do some serious damage to the structural integrity of your property.
-It is important that your home is inspected by a qualified and experienced professional as incorrect specification will lead to wrong repairs being done.
+It is important that your home is inspected by a qualified and experienced wet rot specialist as incorrect specification will lead to wrong repairs being done.
 Let’s discuss your property problem get in touch with your local branch.

 What Causes Wet Rot?

 Wet rot is initially caused by the timber being affected by moisture.
 Any type of damp can raise the moisture content of the timber above 20% which causes the wet rot spores to germinate and attack the timber.
 There are various types of damp problems that can affect your property: rising damp, plumbing leaks, condensation and penetrating damp.
 Most of the time damp conditions are created due to failure in the damp proof course, faulty plumbing, leaking gutters, faulty roof coverings and poor external render.

 Damp affected timbers become a perfect environment for rot to grow by feeding on the wood cells and degrading the timber.
 Wet rot can often lead to major structural damage if it is left to grow unchecked as it weakens the timber.
 Fortunately, this type of rot does not spread through masonry and only affects the localised damp timber.

 How to Identify Wet Rot?